-Review the Direct Deposit Program guidelines and if you meet the eligibility requirements, complete a Direct Deposit Form‚ and submit the original form with your signature to Payroll Services for processing.
+Review the Direct Deposit Program guidelines, complete a Direct Deposit Form‚ and submit the original form with your signature to Payroll Services for processing.
 Please allow 30-45 days for your request to be processed.

 11) How will I know that my payment has been sent to my financial institution?

 You will continue to receive an earnings statement with a Direct Deposit Advice.
 This document will inform you that the payment was sent to your financial institution and will identify the direct deposit advice number and bank transit routing number.

 12) When will my direct deposit funds be posted to my account?

 Regular monthly employees are paid on the last day of the pay period.
 Your funds will be available to you on the first banking day after the end of the pay period.
 For example, if the pay period ends on Thursday, your funds should be deposited and available on Friday.
 If the pay period ends on Friday, a weekend, or a holiday, your funds will be posted to your account on the next available banking day.
 For specific dates, please visit Pay and Deposit Posting Dates.

 13) Why do some employees on Direct Deposit have their money earlier than others?

 Some institutions post funds to accounts at the beginning of the bank business day, this is not a universal practice.
 Other institutions post funds in the afternoon instead of the morning.
 It is strongly recommended that you check with your financial institution to determine when your funds will be available.

 15) I've lost or destroyed my pay warrant, what should I do?